 The figures are soaring despite so much effort by so many good people.
 That said, too many rhinos still die because of ineffective systems (especially the SAPS), the lack of political will, empathy and sheer bloody negligence.
 SRP.com will continue to channel funding towards specific projects, putting as much as we can into areas containing larger rhino populations that are managed by DEDICATED and RESPONSIBLE conservation minded rhino owners/custodians.
 There are many groups doing their bit in areas where they can make a difference.
 Our focus is on the rangers, APU's, security and managers - the thin green line that stands between the poachers and the rhinos.
 Some days are soul destroying, the sheer vastness and cruelty of what we are up against is overwhelming, but no matter how bad it gets we have to keep on trying.
 No matter what, all of you, please don't give up.

-Thank you to the NWCRU, individuals within the SAPS Hawks and Stock Theft Units, prosecutors, investigators, security companies, responsible rhino owners, reserve managers, staff, APU rangers, NGO's, rhino champions and all those who strive day and night to keep rhinos safe.
+Thank you to individuals within the SAPS Hawks and Stock Theft Units, ECI's, EMI's, prosecutors, investigators, security companies, responsible rhino owners, reserve managers, staff, APU rangers, NGO's, rhino champions and all those who strive day and night to keep rhinos safe.
 Thank you too to everyone who has supported the cause.

 To every person out there who has had the unforgettable experience of encountering a rhino.
 To each of you out there who has always longed to do so.